scott-ammon/nim/README.md

 ![trello](img/trello.png?raw=true)

+### Minimum Viable Product (MVP)

-As I progressed through the development and checked off items from the Trello board, I finally reached a minimum viable product.
+As I progressed through the development and checked off items from the Trello board, I reached a minimum viable product.
 The image below shows the first iteration of the game which implements a simple two player functionality.
 I kept the design simple, and didn't spend much time on the visual design at this point since I wanted to focus on building up the logic.

 ![gameboard](img/gameboard.png?raw=true)

+### Creating the AI Player

 After building the two-player version, I decided to implement a computer player that is able to beat a human player under the 'misere' style of playing conditions.
 'Misere' represents the style where the player who is left to remove the last piece is the loser.
 This is programmatically more difficult than normal game play where the player who takes the last piece wins, which I'll explain further on.

-Game Logic:
+#### Game Logic:

 The correct game moves can be determined using something called a 'nim-sum' which is the binary digital sum of the quantities of items in each pile.
 I initially thought I would have to convert each pile quantity into a binary number, and then write a function to calculate the digital sum (not the same as addition).
 After a lot of brainstorming and googling, I found out that the JavaScript array reduce method could simplify this process for me.
 Raising the accumulator to the power of the next item passed into the reduce function will actually resolve to the binary digital sum!